 - The authority for triggering a signal is represented by a signal-context capability, which can be delegated via the common capability-delegation mechanism described in Section 3.1.4. - The submission of a signal is a fire-and-forget operation.
 The signal producer is never blocked. - On the reception of a signal, the signal handler can obtain the context to which the signal refers.
 This way, it is able to distinguish different sources of events. - A signal receiver can wait or poll for potentially many signal contexts.
-The number of signal contexts associated with a single signal receiver is not limited.
+The number of signal contexts associated to a single signal receiver is not limited.

-The gap between this feature set and the mechanisms provided by the underlying kernel is bridged by core as part of the PD service.
+The gap between this feature set and the mechanisms provided by the underlying kernel is bridged by core in the form of the SIGNAL service.
 This service plays the role of a proxy between the producers and receivers of signals.
 Each component that interacts with signals has a session to this service.

 Within core, a signal context is represented as an RPC object.
 The RPC object maintains a counter of signals pending for this context.
-Signal contexts can be created and destroyed by the clients of the PD service using the alloc_context and free_context RPC functions.
-Upon the creation of a signal context, the PD client can specify an integer value called imprint with a client-local meaning.
+Signal contexts can be created and destroyed by the clients of the SIGNAL service using the alloc\context and free\context RPC functions.
+Upon the creation of a signal context, the SIGNAL client can specify an integer value called imprint with a client-local meaning.
 Later, on the reception of signals, the imprint value is delivered along with the signal to enable the client to tell the contexts of the incoming signals apart.
-As a result of the allocation of a new signal context, the client obtains a signal-context capability.
+In return to the allocation of a new signal context, the client obtains a signal-context capability.
 This capability can be delegated to other components using the regular capability-delegation mechanism.